viveksingh10/Login-App-Using-JavaFX/README.md

 * JDBC
 * SQLite

-**Database Creation: Go to the Folder named Dummy_DB.md and copy and paste the mysql command for making the database tables and fill some dummy database.**
+**Database Creation: Open the File named Dummy_DB.db with any sqlite studio and fill some dummy database.**

 **Note:- This is a basic Project so I have not think about the further User content(Just 1 Page).**